Read below for a few of our real-life financial planning case studies:

-In developing a financial plan for a married couple (second marriage for both) it was determined that the existing estate plan would transfer a large portion of assets to their respective adult children, bypassing the surviving spouse.
-When highlighting this fact in their retirement cash flow projection, it became apparent that this could have a negative impact on the surviving spouse’s ability to maintain his or her desired standard of living in retirement.
+In developing a financial plan for a married couple (second marriage for both), we determined that the existing estate plan was set up to transfer a large portion of assets to their respective adult children, bypassing the surviving spouse.
+Highlighting this potential transfer of assets in their retirement cash flow projection showed the vulnerability associated with the surviving spouse’s ability to maintain their desired standard of living in retirement.
 The success of the projection hinged on all of their combined assets being available for both spouses to use for a specific period of time.
-Use of a Q-TIP Trust and the purchase of term life insurance policies provided workable solutions for their concerns.
+We recommended a qualified terminable interest property (QTIP) trust and term life insurance to provide workable solutions for their concerns.

 Sale of a Small Business

 An entrepreneur was trying to sell his business.
 His prospects looked good and it appeared that the sale proceeds could be substantial.
 We recommended gifting shares of his company stock to his children, prior to any sale.
 When the business sold, this strategy saved on income taxes, as well as potential estate taxes, since all future growth in those shares was transferred to his children.

 An executive client had over half of her net worth attributable to her employer’s company stock and stock options.
 Additionally, she was required to hold a certain number of shares of company stock.
 To increase the diversification of her investments, we recommended adequate insurance, an enhanced savings and investment program, and a systematic program for selling stock and exercising options.

 If you don’t know where you are going, you’ll end up someplace else.